 Popularly known as a "City of a Thousand Temples", Kanchipuram is not just famous for its distinctive silk saris.
-Located around 2 hours southwest of Chennai, on the main road to Bangalore, it was once the capital of the Pallava dynasty.
+Located around two hours southwest of Chennai, on the main road to Bangalore, it was once the capital of the Pallava dynasty.
 Today, only a 100 or so temples remain, many of them with unique architectural beauty.
-The diversity of temples is particularly special.
-There are both Shiva and Vishnu temples, built by various rulers (the Cholas, Vijayanagar kings, Muslims and British also ruled this part of Tamil Nadu) who each refined the design.Continue to 5 of 10 below.
+The diversity of temples is particularly noteworthy.
+There are both Shiva and Vishnu temples, built by various rulers (the Cholas, Vijayanagar kings, Muslims, and British also ruled this part of Tamil Nadu) who each refined the design.

-Chidambaram is off the tourist trail and people mainly head there to visit its Nataraj Temple, dedicated to Lord Shiva performing the cosmic dance.
+Chidambaram is off the tourist trail and people mainly head there to visit its Nataraj temple, dedicated to Lord Shiva performing the cosmic dance.
 This ancient temple is quite unusual because it follows Vedic rituals, set by the sage Patanjali, unlike other Shiva temples in Tamil Nadu whose agamic rituals are based on Sanskrit scriptures.
 The Vedic rituals are centered on fire, and yagna (fire sacrifice) is performed every morning as part of the puja in the Kanaka Sabha (Golden Hall).
 Non-Hindus can see it.
 Get there around 8.00 a.m.
 The temple priests, known as Podu Dikshitars, were said to be brought from the abode of Lord Shiva by Patanjali himself!
 The nearby Pichavaram mangroves make an interesting side trip.

 Tiruchirappalli (Trichy), Tamil Nadu

-One of the top places to visit in Karnataka, Belur is home to the captivating 12th century Chennakeshava Temple, built by the ruling Hoysala dynasty to commemorate their victory over the Cholas and dedicated to Lord Vishnu.
+One of the top places to visit in Karnataka, Belur is home to the marvelous 12th century Chennakeshava temple, built by the ruling Hoysala dynasty to commemorate their victory over the Cholas and dedicated to Lord Vishnu.
 It took a long 103 years to complete and is adorned with some of India's most celebrated sculptures.
 You'll find many other temples belonging to the Hoysala Empire in Belur, as their capital was located there before its downfall from Mughal attack in the 14th century.